Cardano-Forge/weld/CONTRIBUTING.md

 ### Local Development

-The project is divided into two directories: `src/`, which contains the core library code, and `documentation/`, which includes the code for testing and developing features.
+The project is divided into `core/`, which contains the core library code, and `apps/playground`, which includes the code for testing and developing features.

 *Install and start the development server*